The Ridgid range of power tools falls under the parent company which is known as the Ridge Tool Company.

-Now, this kit comes with one bullet change, carrying case, li-ion battery charger, and battery pack.
+Now, this kit comes with one bullet change, a carrying case, li-ion battery charger, and a battery pack.

-It gives up to 275 inches per pounds of torque on-board battery fuel gauge displays the remaining operation time.
+It gives up to 275 inches per pound of torque on-board battery fuel gauge displays the remaining operation time.

-Its new ergonomic handle design offers improved comfort metal ratcheting chuck for optimum durability.
+Its new ergonomic handle design offers improved comfort in metal ratcheting chuck for optimum durability.

 All in all, this power tool means business.
 It is not wimpy despite its low voltage output.

 We think they make the power-up in gearing and quality at that which implies that you must lack the higher speeds in high speed, but it comes with some torque to it which is normally unheard of for its size.

 Milwaukee 2407-22 M12 is easy to store, easy to carry, compact, and a serious upgrade.